 German: Regionen, Traditionen und Geschichte

-This unit is an adapted extract from the Open University course L313,
+This course is an adapted extract from the Open University course L313,

 Copyright & revisions